Ozempic Overview

 Ozempic: what the current label says, common side effects, and major warnings

-The current Ozempic label says it is a weekly semaglutide injection used as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes, and the label also includes cardiovascular and kidney-risk reduction indications in certain adults with type 2 diabetes.
-The same label and MedlinePlus materials also outline common side effects, severe GI warnings, thyroid boxed-warning language, and other safety issues that people often search one symptom at a time.
+Ozempic is a weekly semaglutide injection used with diet and exercise to improve glycemic control in adults with type 2 diabetes.
+Current labeling also includes cardiovascular and kidney-risk reduction language for some adults with type 2 diabetes and outlines common side effects and major warnings.

-The current Ozempic label lists type 2 diabetes use plus cardiovascular and kidney-risk reduction indications in certain adults with type 2 diabetes.
+Current Ozempic labeling lists type 2 diabetes use plus cardiovascular and kidney-risk reduction indications in certain adults with type 2 diabetes.

 The label says dose escalation is used to reduce the risk of gastrointestinal adverse reactions.

-Common adverse reactions listed in the current Ozempic source include nausea, vomiting, diarrhea, abdominal pain, and constipation.
+Common adverse reactions listed in current Ozempic labeling include nausea, vomiting, diarrhea, abdominal pain, and constipation.

 What Ozempic is prescribed for